 Rabbi Adam serves as Rabbi and Chaplain at Orchard Cove, a campus of Hebrew SeniorLife in Canton, MA.
 He is also a Jewish Spiritual Director in Providence and at Hebrew College’s Rabbinical School.
 Rabbi Adam is currently training in prayer leadership through the Davennen Leadership Training Institute, while pursuing board certification as a chaplain.
 When he is not working, he enjoys reading, making art, and reveling in nature.
 Rabbi Adam lives in Providence with his husband, Alex.

-For recent interview in Jewish Rhode Island, click here.
+For interview in Jewish Rhode Island, click here.

 For CV, click here.